saysimple/saysimple-plugin-devkit/README.md

 }]
 ```
 #### agent
-The agent exists out of the following attribures
+The agent exists out of the following attributes
 ```typescript
 {
   id: number;